 14. T.J.Maxx doesn’t have a holiday return policy anymore.

 The T.J.Maxx return policy doesn’t include special exceptions or timelines for holiday returns anymore.
-But some store associates will still give extra grace to purchases made in November and December.
+But some store associates will still give extra grace to the purchases you make in November and December.

 That means you may be able to get a full refund for items you return with receipt more than 30 days after purchase.